Jump to content

 2 points

-@M4T3!
+7. @M4T3!
 Nu am vandut niciodata linkuri pe blog, nici nu vand si am grija de trimiterile pe care le fac.
 Am doar doua site-uri in blogroll: un blogger si RST.
 Oferta mea: un an de zile, dofollow, index, blogroll, gratis.
 In semn de multumire ca l-ai ajutat pe tatal meu.
 Nu v-am uitat, va am in lista.
 Daca pot sa ajut, ajut.
 Daca esti de acord, da-mi un mesaj privat cu site-ul.
-Sunt sigur ca este in regula, insa vreau sa arunc o privire pe el, sa ma asigur eu.2 points
+Sunt sigur ca este in regula, insa vreau sa arunc o privire pe el, sa ma asigur eu.

 2 points